How is it used?

 Sperm concentration (also called sperm density) is measured in millions of sperm per millilitre of semen.
 Levels greater than or equal to 20 million per millilitre (and more than 80 million sperm in one ejaculation) are considered normal.
 The fewer sperm a sample has, the less chance a man has of getting his partner pregnant.
-A man who has just had a vasectomy would want to have no sperm in his sample.
+Following a vasectomy the aim is to have no sperm detected in the semen sample.

 The percentage of moving sperm in a sample is known as its 'motility'.
 The more slowly moving or immobile sperm in a sample, the less likely it is that a man could conceive a child with his partner.
 The progression of the sperm is rated on a basis from zero (no motion) to 3 or higher for sperm that move in a straight line with good speed.
 If less than half of the sperm are moving, a stain is used to identify the percentage of dead sperm.
 This is called a 'sperm viability test'.